-Therapy for the Fear of Technology & Technophobia
+Fear of Technology – Technophobia

-The Fear of Technology is Technically Known as Technophobia and rather than being about technology ‘items’ usually refers to people who are afraid of ‘using’ new technology.
+The fear of Technology is also known as Technophobia and rather than being about technology ‘items’ usually refers to people who are afraid of ‘using’ new technology.

 - Panic attacks

 - Overthinking things

 Often the symptoms of Technophobia can seem to occur without the object of fear even being present indicating that the fear of Technology has become normalised into everyday life.